Vlad-Vlaicu/Mobanko/docs/uml/fluxuri.md

 * 4. 1.
 If the database determines the data is incorrect:
         * 1. The database will send an infirmation to the application.
         * 2. The user will be then returned to step 2.
-     2. If the button pressed at step 2 is "log in via OTP", send an OTP to the user.
 * 5. 1.
 If the button pressed at step 2 is "Log in via OTP", continue with flux "OTP Authentication".
      2. If the button pressed at step 2 is "Log in via fingerprint", continue with flux "Biometric authentication".
 ### Diagram